 Which of these two cakes is real cake inside?

 The two cakes above have EXACTLY the same materials on the outside: fondant, gumpaste, & real edible silver leaf.
+The one on the left is a dummy cake created for a magazine photo shoot.
+The one on the right is 100% real cake inside every layer.
 If I hadn’t told you, could you tell which one was real and which one was dummy?
 The outside is completely independent of the inside!

 IF THE INSIDE OF THE CAKE IS DONE RIGHT, THE OUTSIDE JUST DOESN’T MATTER……

 …….From a taste perspective.
 Of course it matters visually.
 Get the design you want.
 It doesn’t affect the inside.

 The outside is just the ‘skin’ that makes the cake unique to your decor, wedding, and personality.
 It’s what amazes & delights the eyes of the guests & is your dream come true on your special day.